-A loud roar filled the room as if a thousand construction cranes collapsed at the same time.
-Instinctively Daniel gripped the railing on Delilah’s bed.
-So did Branson and the two nurses.
-Daniel’s grip increased in intensity as the shaking grew stronger.
-And louder.
-The analog clock above the door jumped off its hook and crashed onto the ground, the plastic shattering into a hundred shards.
+A loud roar filled the room as if a thousand construction cranes had collapsed at the same time.
+Instinctively, Daniel gripped the railing on Delilah’s bed.
+So did Dr. Branson and the two nurses.
+Daniel’s grip increased in intensity as the shaking grew stronger and louder.
+The analog clock above the door jumped off its hook and crashed onto the ground, the plastic shattering into hundreds of shards.
 Random objects and medical equipment scattered across the floor, turning the white linoleum into a carpet of shattered glass and metal fragments.
 Delilah’s glass of ice chips spilled onto her bed.
 Fighting against unwavering gravity and motion, nurse Wu lifted up the railing on the open side of Delilah’s bed as far as it would go.

 Harsh alarms rang in the hallway.
 Machines in Delilah’s room loudly objected to having their wires and tubes ripped from them.

 “It’s a big one!”
 Daniel said.
 He tried to grasp Delilah’s hand, but the moment he released his grip on the bed railing, he nearly toppled onto the floor.
-Wu saw Daniel try to get a hold of Delilah, and instructed, “She’s fine.
+Wu saw Daniel trying to get a hold of Delilah and instructed, “She’s fine.
 She’s not going to fall out of bed.
 The railings will hold her in place.
 Don’t try to move or you’ll injure yourself.”

-“It’s the big one,” the other nurse, Lyn Cole, said.
+“It’s the big one that they’ve been saying will come,” the other nurse, Lyn Cole, said.
 “What else could it be?”

 “The lights are out,” Cole said.

 “Not fine,” Cole said.
-She was kneeling on the floor in front of a fallen Amy Wu.
+She was kneeling on the floor in front of a fallen Nurse Wu.

-“Step aside,” Branson commanded.
+“Step aside,” the doctor commanded.
 “Let me examine her.”
-Branson brushed away broken glass and debris with his foot and started to lower himself to the floor.
+He brushed away broken glass and debris with his foot and started to lower himself to the floor.

 “No need,” Cole said.
 She pointed to Wu’s Timex.
 The watch crystal looked like a shattered snowflake.
-The watch’s copper colored hour hand and broken off, and the watch case was marred and bent.
+The watch’s copper-colored hour hand had broken off, and the watch case was marred and bent.
 The second hand was motionless.

-Branson sprung up, pushed aside more debris, and rushed to Delilah’s bed.
-He lifted her gown and said “I see the head.
+Dr. Branson sprang up, pushed aside more debris, and rushed to Delilah’s bed.
+He lifted her gown and said, “I see the head.
 You’re crowning.
 That’s good.
-Debra’s a couple hours early.
+Debra’s a couple of hours early.
 Stress can do that.
 But she’s coming out all right.”
-Branson aimed his words at Cole.
+The doctor aimed his words at Cole.
 “I need you.”